EdDaWord/fluentui/docs/react-v9/contributing/rfcs/react-components/convergence/extended-design-tokens.md

 1. New expanded tokens: Semantic and Control tokens

-2. Expose Ssemantic and Control tokens in Theme
+2. Expose Semantic and Control tokens in Theme

-3. Update components to optionally consume semanticControl  tokens with fallbacks to Semantic if Control in Theme is absent.
-Similarly if Semantics are absent in Theme then fallback to Alias tokens (Fluent 2)that ifspecified,
+3. Update components to optionally consume Control tokens with fallbacks to Semantic if Control in Theme is absent.
+Similarly if Semantics are absent in Theme then fallback to Alias tokens (Fluent 2)

 Additional options for each element are compared in [Other options considered](https://microsoft.sharepoint-df.com/:w:/s/XCDesignHorizontals/EbAhJTmA9LBBjvcIaRSDxkcBX_ADbPhV347o5zlmOsq-fw?e=3JKPpH&nav=eyJoIjoiOTU1MTcxMjY3In0).

-New extended tokens
+## New extended tokens

 The expanded tokens have 2 types of tokens available to customize different aspects of the theme at various levels of granularity.
 Both are optional, only to be used when customizing specific components in the theme; existing components will always fall back on alias tokens.
 From more generic to more specific, these token types are: